Azure/AzRegionSelection/docs/wiki/Home.md

-# Welcome to the Azure to Azure migration toolkit wiki
+# Welcome to the Region Selection toolkit wiki

-This wiki documents the current situation during the development of the Azure to Azure migration toolkit.
+This wiki documents the current situation during the development of the Region Selection toolkit.

 ## Navigation